Developing Executive Presence

 In any senior leadership team, executive presence is not the sole responsibility of the CEO.
 Anyone who is looked upon as a source of strategic insight, who supervises and has the ability to embolden their employees, who is entrusted to represent an organization to external audiences, should embrace and engage their own executive presence.
 When competence, confidence, and humility are seen throughout an executive leadership team, the entire organization has a greater potential to advance their mission building stronger staff potential, output, and loyalty.

-Lowell Aplebaum, FASAE, CAE, CPF
+Lowell Aplebaum, EdD, FASAE, CAE, CPF

 Previous